There are many different benefits to baby massage, including soothing, encouraging sleep, and helping with bonding.

 - Make sure your nails are smooth and that your hands are clean.

 If your little one becomes upset or falls asleep during a massage, stop massaging them.
 If you’re looking for support around baby massage, there are classes and workshops led by qualified instructors that can help guide you and build your confidence.
-Ask your doctor, midwife, or health visitor about classes in your local area.
+Ask your GP, midwife, or health visitor about classes in your local area.